omega8cc/boa/docs/UPGRADE.md

 # Available BOA Branches and Licenses

-BOA is available in three main branches, but only LITE is available without license:
+BOA is available in three main branches, but only LTS is available without license:

-- **LITE**: This branch remains completely free to use without any kind of license, as it was from the beginning (previously named HEAD or STABLE).
+- **LTS**: This branch remains completely free to use without any kind of license, as it was from the beginning (previously named HEAD or STABLE).
 This branch should be considered as **BOA LTS** with slow updates, focused on both security and bug fixes, but very limited new features.

 - **DEV**: This branch requires a paid license for both installation and upgrade and includes the latest features, security and bug fixes, and installed services versions.
 This branch shouldn't be used in production without extensive testing.

-- **PRO**: This branch requires a paid license and is available only as an upgrade from either LITE or DEV (or previous HEAD/STABLE).
+- **PRO**: This branch requires a paid license and is available only as an upgrade from either LTS or DEV (or previous HEAD/STABLE).
 It has regular monthly or bi-monthly releases, closely following the tested DEV branch.

-Once you install BOA LITE and want to upgrade to PRO with a license obtained from [Omega8.cc](https://omega8.cc/licenses), you will need to replace `up-lite` in all examples below with `up-pro`.
+Once you install BOA LTS and want to upgrade to PRO with a license obtained from [Omega8.cc](https://omega8.cc/licenses), you will need to replace `up-lts` in all examples below with `up-pro`.

-Once you install BOA LITE or PRO and want to upgrade to DEV with a license from [Omega8.cc](https://omega8.cc/licenses), you will need to replace `up-lite` in all examples below with `up-dev`.
+Once you install BOA LTS or PRO and want to upgrade to DEV with a license from [Omega8.cc](https://omega8.cc/licenses), you will need to replace `up-lts` in all examples below with `up-dev`.

 ## Important Notes for Standard/Manual BOA Upgrade